 - Add the oil to a 12-inch frying pan and heat it on medium high.
 When the oil's temperature reaches 350 degrees F (test it with an instant thermometer or just wait until it’s starting to ripple), add about half the fish to the pan in a single layer.
 (You'll need to fry it in two batches.)

 - Fry the first side without moving it for 3-4 minutes (or less for thin pieces), until golden brown.
 Flip over the fish and fry the second side without moving it for another 3-4 minutes (or just 2 minutes for thin pieces).
-To check for doneness, you can place a thick piece of fish to a plate and cut it open.
+To check for doneness, you can transfer a thick piece of fish to a plate and cut it open.
 The fish should flake easily and not look shiny inside.

 - Continue frying the rest of the fish in a second batch.
 You shouldn't need to change out the oil, but if it gets too dark, you can replace it with fresh oil.